makenai/gridpaint/README.md

 ### painter.circle()
 Draw a circle from the tool starting point to the current cursor position

+### painter.square()
+Draw a square from the tool starting point to the current cursor position

 ### painter.clear()
 Set all of the cells to the first colour in the palette.